 We are Meril and Michael Markley, and we are delighted that you are visiting our web-based business for selling French antiques.

-When we lived in Paris as newlyweds, we learned the antiques business from the inside out while sparking our passion for Gothic and Renaissance styles.
+When we lived in Paris as newlyweds, we learned the antiques business from the inside out while stoking our passion for Gothic and Renaissance styles.
 M. Markley Antiques combines Meril's background in the Arts with Michael's retailing prowess to offer one-of-a-kind pieces by gifted artisans who preserved the intricately carved designs of centuries past by recreating them in the 19th century.

 Ours is a niche, web-based business focusing exclusively on Gothic and Renaissance styles popular in France in the second half of the 19th century and coinciding with conservation work undertaken by Eugène Viollet-le-Duc at Notre Dame de Paris and other monuments of France.
 We offer solid wood furniture that is heavily carved yet sturdy.
 It yearns for another hundred years of use and enjoyment.
 Sourced in France (and occasionally from Italy), each item has been meticulously researched including a detailed description of its stylistic origins and current condition.